Skip to content

 What moves the number most

 The result responds to New Phone Price, Resale After 1 Year, Resale After 3 Years, and Comparison Period.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 The formula behind this